Black Loyalist: Black Loyalist military units

-Ethiopian Regiment
+Royal Ethiopian Regiment

-Lord Dunmore organized his 800 Black Loyalist volunteers into the Ethiopian Regiment.
+Lord Dunmore organized 800 Black Loyalist volunteers into the Royal Ethiopian Regiment.
 They trained in the rudiments of marching and shooting before engaging in their first conflict at the Battle of Kemp's Landing.
 The Patriot militia at Kemp's Landing was unprepared for the attack and retreated.
-Next, Dunmore led the Royal Ethiopians into the Battle of Great Bridge; Dunmore was overconfident and misinformed about the Patriot numbers, however, and the Patriots overwhelmed the British troops.
+Next, Dunmore led the Royal Ethiopians into the Battle of Great Bridge; Dunmore was overconfident and misinformed about the Patriot numbers; however, the Patriots overwhelmed the British troops.
 After the battle, Dunmore loaded his Black troops onto ships of the British fleet, hoping to take the opportunity to train them better.
 The cramped conditions led to the spread of smallpox.
-By the time that Dunmore retreated to the Province of New York, only 300 of the original 800 soldiers had survived.
+By the time Dunmore retreated to the Province of New York, only 300 of the original 800 soldiers had survived.